Aparicion7/MUNI-OS/README.md

 ·ClamAV Antivirus Software (for extended security), is integraded with "Linux Malware Detect" (LMD) and Nautilus software, and also installed rkhunter and chkrootkit for extended rootkit detection and protection.

-·Latest Libreoffice release for documents and Gedit for advance text edition
+·Latest Libreoffice release for documents and Gedit for advanced text edition

 ·Latest Firefox stable from its repo, instead fo ESR version supplied with debian